Dr. Dale Barber “True Grit” Scholarship

 - Is a well-rounded person of good character

 Scholarship Personal Statement/Essay:

-- What is your vision of an entrepreneurial experience you would like to pursue?
+- In 250 words or less, what is your vision of an entrepreneurial experience you would like to pursue?

 Past Scholarship Recipients